 Worship online, both clergy and lay-led, has been produced regularly up to June 2021 and is still available to revisit or watch for the first time by scrolling through or via the calendar.
 We warmly invite you to share in that with us.

-We are currently having a pause in producing these services and we would love to welcome you in person to our worship across the Benefice churches and details of what is happening and where can be found under the “Services in Church” tab.
+We would love to welcome you in person to our worship across the Benefice churches and details of what is happening and where can be found under the “Services in Church” tab.

-As we feel our way forward together over the next few weeks, we ask that you continue to sanitise hands and to bring a mask to services.
-There may be slight differences in each church, not least as we must of course respect the wishes of the clergy who are kindly leading services for us in the vacancy.
+We ask that you continue to sanitise hands and you may notice slight differences across our churches as we must of course respect the wishes of the clergy who are kindly leading services for us in the vacancy.
 If you have any questions please contact the relevant churchwarden prior to the service (details under the “Contact” tab).

 If you would like to receive our weekly notice sheet by email to keep you updated, please see details of how to request that under the “Contact” tab.